shahriarhaque45/hospital-management-system/README.md

   - The application state (staff and patient lists) is automatically saved to `database/curalink.dat` upon exit.
   - On startup, the application loads data from the save file if it exists.

-- **Testing Mode**:
-  - A "testing mode" can be activated from the main menu.
-  - This loads a default set of data for demonstration and testing purposes.
-  - Changes made in testing mode are not saved, ensuring the primary data file is not overwritten.

 ## Project Structure

 The project is organized into several packages to maintain a clean and modular architecture: